 Hope for Nice Weather

 Unfortunately, you can never guarantee the weather in London, but spring and summer have slightly better odds of getting sunny days than autumn and winter.
 We were very lucky and had a glorious sunny day and an overcast day.
 We visited London in June, when the roses were in bloom which gave us some wonderful photograph opportunities in London City, around St Paul’s Cathedral and Notting Hill.
 If it does rain (which is quite likely), grab an umbrella and don’t let the damp weather dampen your enjoyment of London – there is still plenty to do inside!

 Take Your Time

 London is so huge it can take a long time to get around, so take your time and don’t rush.
 It’s a good idea to have a plan of what to do, but don’t try to squeeze too much in.
-If you are only in London for 2 days it is impossible to see and do everything, so don’t feel pressured into doing too much, just pick out your favourite things to do in London in 2 days, and enjoy.
+If you are only in London for 2 days it is impossible to see and do everything, so don’t feel pressured into doing too much, just pick out a few of your favourite things to do in London which you can fit into two days, and enjoy.